stamak/custom/README.md

 ## Overview

-This module provides custom fact dhcpserver and help to get the dhcp server ip address from facter
+This module provides the custom fact **dhcpserver** and help to get the dhcp server ip address from facter

 ## Module Description